skizap/The-Inspector/docs/project-guide.md

-# The Inspector: Kiroween Hackathon Project Guide
+# The Inspector: Kiroween Hackathon Project Retrospective

 **Project Name:** The Inspector
 **Hackathon:** Kiroween (Kiro IDE Hackathon)
 **Category:** Frankenstein
-**Timeline:** 30 days (until December 5, 2025)
+**Timeline:** 4 days (November 5-8, 2025)
-**Objective:** Win prize money by building a genuinely useful developer tool that showcases advanced Kiro IDE features
+**Objective:** ✅ COMPLETED - Built a genuinely useful developer tool that showcases advanced Kiro IDE features

 ---

 ## Executive Summary

-**The Inspector** is a web-based developer utility that acts as an "X-ray" for open-source packages.
+**The Inspector** is a completed web-based developer utility that acts as an "X-ray" for open-source packages.
 Before installing a package from npm, developers can use The Inspector to generate a comprehensive "Nutrition Label" report that reveals hidden dependencies, security vulnerabilities, license restrictions, and overall complexity.
 This tool solves a real, painful problem that every developer faces: understanding the true cost and risk of adding a dependency to their project.

-This project is designed to win the **Frankenstein category** by stitching together multiple disparate technologies (npm API, OSV security database, AI language models, and React) into a single, powerful application.
-More importantly, it demonstrates **advanced mastery of Kiro IDE** through sophisticated use of specs, agent hooks, steering docs, and vibe coding.
+This project was designed to win the **Frankenstein category** by stitching together multiple disparate technologies (npm API, OSV security database, OpenAI and OpenRouter APIs (multi-provider support), and React) into a single, powerful application.
+More importantly, it demonstrated **advanced mastery of Kiro IDE** through sophisticated use of specs, agent hooks, steering docs, and vibe coding.
+The project was completed in just 4 days (November 5-8, 2025), showcasing the exceptional productivity gains possible with Kiro IDE's spec-driven development, agent hooks, and vibe coding features.

 ---

-## Why This Project Will Win
+## Why This Project Succeeded

 ### 1. Undeniable Utility (High "Potential Value")

-The Inspector addresses a universal developer pain point.
+The Inspector addressed a universal developer pain point.
 Every time we run `npm install`, we're trusting a black box.
 This tool makes the invisible visible, promoting better security practices and informed decision-making.
-Judges will immediately recognize its practical value.
+Judges will recognize its practical value.

 ### 2. Perfect "Frankenstein" Fit

-The project seamlessly integrates four distinct technologies:
+The project seamlessly integrated four distinct technologies:
 - **npm Registry API** (package metadata)
 - **OSV API** (security vulnerability data)
-- **OpenAI API** (AI-powered analysis and summarization)
+- **OpenAI and OpenRouter APIs (multi-provider support)** (AI-powered analysis and summarization)
 - **React + CSS** (professional web interface)

 This is a sophisticated, non-obvious combination that demonstrates technical creativity.

 ### 3. Advanced Kiro Showcase

-The development process will generate compelling evidence of Kiro mastery:
+The development process generated compelling evidence of Kiro mastery:
 - **Spec-Driven Development**: A complete `.kiro/specs/` directory with requirements, design, and tasks
 - **Agent Hooks**: Automated dependency auditing that runs on every `package.json` save
-- **Steering Docs**: Custom code conventions and API standards that ensure consistent, high-quality output
+- **Steering Docs**: Custom code conventions and API standards that ensured consistent, high-quality output
 - **Vibe Coding**: Strategic use of context providers (`#codebase`, `#url`, `#spec`) for efficient development

-### 4. Beginner-Friendly Scope
+### 4. Exceptional Development Speed

-While the concept is sophisticated, the technical implementation is achievable in 30 days.
-The core logic is straightforward: fetch data from APIs, process it, and display results.
-The complexity comes from the integration and the intelligent use of Kiro, not from algorithmic challenges.
+The project demonstrated that Kiro IDE can accelerate development by 87% - completing in 4 days what was planned for 30 days.
+The core logic was straightforward: fetch data from APIs, process it, and display results.
+The complexity came from the integration and the intelligent use of Kiro, not from algorithmic challenges.

 ---